What is the Bridges School at The Therapy Place?

-The Bridges Program is a collaborative transdisciplinary approach to child development and early intervention.
+The Bridges School is a collaborative transdisciplinary approach to child development and early intervention.
 It is a preschool for children with a wide variety of developmental delays.

 What does transdisciplinary mean?